Skip to content

 Safari

-Before you can access the console in Safari, you first need to enable the Develop menu:
+Before you can access the console in Safari on MacOS, you first need to enable the Develop menu:

 1. Choose Safari Menu > Preferences and select the Advanced Tab